wenzhixin/multiple-select/docs/README.md

 #### disable

 Disables Select.
-During this mode the user is not allowed to manipulate the selection.
+During this mode, the user is not allowed to manipulate the selection.

 ``` javascript
 $('select').multipleSelect('disable');